-Many Africian cultures associated the owl with sorcery and witchcraft.
-In the same way that Native Americans saw the wolf spirit, Africans believed that the owl traveled freely between the material and spiritual worlds, bringing messages back and forth.
+Many African cultures associated the owl with sorcery and witchcraft.
+In the same way that Native Americans saw the eagle and wolf spirit animals, Africans believed that the owl traveled freely between the material and spiritual worlds, bringing messages back and forth.

 As with Roman and Native American mythology, in Africa, the hoot of an owl presaged change and something negative to come.

 Celtic Owl Meaning

 The ancient Celts also applied deep symbolic meanings to the owl.
 The most positive image of owls in Celtic mythology is their connection to the Goddess in her crone (or old woman) form.
 The Celts called the barn owl Cauilleach-oidhche gheal, which means “white old woman of the night.”
 The Cauilleach is the goddess of death.
 Thus, the Celts viewed the screech of an owl as an omen that someone was about to die.